WizOnDrug/qgpt/README.md

 Technical Task (Quera.org - Software Engineer)

 ## Instruction
-1- Question From Mentor: includes a form with question title, problem, attachment, question text, and photo selection fields.
+1- Question From Mentor: includes a form with question title, problem, attachment, question text, and photo selection fields.</br>
 2- Question From Quera GPT: Contains a form with question fields and question text.
 (ChatGPT-API)

 ## structure